Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 Power Supply
 ^^^^^^^^^^^^

-The connected stepper can be powered through the onboard power-connector or through a :ref:`Power Supply Board <product_overview_powersupplies>` in a stack.
-The Brick switches autonomously to the onboard power-connector when a voltage is measured there.
+The connected stepper can be powered through the on-board power-connector or through a :ref:`Power Supply <product_overview_powersupplies>` in a stack.
+The Brick switches autonomously to the on-board power-connector when a voltage is measured there.